 The page from the screenshot above also brought around 2.600 referring domains and 21.000 links.
 These are some numbers that many companies would only dream to have for their pages.
 Meanwhile, Apple neglects this page and along with it thousands of links and unhappy customers.
 As you can see in the image below, a dedicated page for events does exist.
 So, why does the multinational technology company choose to lose all those links and rankings opportunity?
 We don’t know.
 Most likely, they are not aware of the problem.

 However, some workouts can be done in such a case: Create a landing page with updated content or a 301 redirect.
 In our case, there is not a dedicated page for Apple Live, but for Apple Events, as you can see in the screenshot above.
 Therefore, a simple redirect can be done here, letting the user see a content they can really get info from.
 Moreover, such a redirect passes almost all the link juice to the redirected page.
 Therefore, just like in nature nothing is lost, just everything changes.
+Add this step in your content marketing plan, because content is an important ranking factor for Google.

 If you are really interested in seeing how certain broken pages (including your own) used to look like in order to update or improve them, you can always check them with Wayback Machine.
 In the screenshot below we can see how the actual broken page apple.com/itunes used to look like sometimes in December 2010.
-This info can be very useful, especially when trying to offer a better user experience and figure out what your customer is looking for.
+This info can be very useful, especially when trying to offer better user experience and figure out what your customer is looking for.

 And this is how the pages look at the moment, more precisely in January 2018.